salnochi/Time-logger/README.md

 # Time-logger
 Written in C, Time-logger is a time stamping tool for user defined events that are written out to a cvs file.

 This is a very simple tool designed to timestamp and log random events and milestones that occur in everday life.
+The random events are 100% based on user input and limited to 100 characters.
+The design is to write a quick note that is timestamped to be able to reference the logged data at a different time.

-Time-logger was written in C to be able to complie for cross platformd.
+Time-logger was written in C to be able to complie for cross platform.

-Files:
+Main files:
+There arer two executible files in the main folder, they were compiled using GCC.
+Written for a Debian based linux machine, not tested on any other OS.
 - time_log_cli = executible file for the linux command line interface
 - time_log_gui = executible file for the graphical user interface using GTK3

 Source:
-There are two source files in the src folder.
+There are two source files in the "src" folder.
 - time_log_cli.c = source file for use in a linux based command line interface
 - time_log_gui.c = source file for a graphical user interface in linux using GTK